sfyasin/Food_Hygiene_Rating_Analysis/README.md

 ### Project Overview

-This data analysis project aims to provide insights into the food hygiene rating in Sutton, South London over the past years.
-By analysing various aspects of the food hygiene data, we seek to gain deeper understanding of the trends and make data-driven recommendations to businesses and Food Standards Agency.
+This project analyses food hygiene ratings in Sutton, South London over the past years, to uncover trends and provide data-driven recommendations.
+The insights aim to guide businesses and the Food Standards Agency in improving hygiene practices and enhancing public health.

 ### Key Aspect of the Project